Swadine/GNC_Controller/Ardupilot_SITL_20_04.md

 sudo apt install libfuse2 -y
 ```
 Logout and login again to enable the change to user permissions.
-You can use this command if you are a command line nerd (remember to save any current progress as this instantly logs you out).
+***You can use this command if you are a command line nerd (remember to save any current progress as this instantly logs you out).***
 ```
 loginctl terminate-user $USER
 ```

-Download the latest QGroundControl.AppImage (you can check here[https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html] for the latest version)
+Download the latest QGroundControl.AppImage (you can check [here][https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html] for the latest version)
 ```
-wget https://d176tv9ibo4jno.cloudfront.net/latest/QGroundControl.AppImage
+cd ~ # Or download the Image in any directory of your choice wget https://d176tv9ibo4jno.cloudfront.net/latest/QGroundControl.AppImage
 ```
 Change permissions and run